-- Making loud slurping sounds when eating noodles is good in Japanese culture.
+- Making loud slurping sounds when eating noodles is one of the best Japanese food traditions.
 It is considered to be a compliment to the chef!

 - Tipping is not necessary.
 It is considered rude according to Japanese culture.

-What to eat in Japan: 11 must eat food in Japan
+What to eat in Japan: 11 food to try in Japan

-If this is your first time travelling solo to Japan, then you must be really excited about exploring a new culture and trying new food.
+If this is your first time travelling solo to Japan, you must be really excited about exploring the Japanese eating culture and trying new food.